 Save on Every Electronic Payment

-Always ask for funds to be withdrawn in Thai Baht.
-You can do this with Agoda, at ATMs or in any shop.
+Ask for funds to be withdrawn in Thai Baht.
+You can normally do this with Agoda when you book your hotel, at ATMs or in any shop.
 The currency conversion rate will be better at your home bank.
-This goes for every country I can think of, charge in the local currency.

 Prepaid Travel Money Cards

-Every time you use a cashpoint (ATM) in Thailand you will be charged 200 Baht.
-Although some shops will accept them with no fee, so they’re worth bringing as back up.
-They are a good buy if your home currency is experiencing a real high that you expect to drop for your holiday period.
 Lock in that good rate!
 Check with your own bank to buy these or take a look at this guide to independent prepaid travel money cards, some have fees, some don’t.

 Free Cash Points or ATMs in Thailand

 These existed up until a few years ago.
 We would use the internet to search ” free ATM machines near xxx” and usually find a Thai machine with zero local charges.
-To the best of our knowledge this no longer works.
-EVERY cash machine in Thailand now seems to charge a flat 200 Baht fee per cash withdrawal and that’s a lot, around £5 or $8 per transaction.

-On top of that fee you’ll pay your home bank’s fee for international cash withdrawals, plus lose a fraction in currency conversion.
+On top of that fee, you’ll pay your home bank’s fee for international cash withdrawals, plus lose a fraction in currency conversion.

 Withdrawing Cash Without Fees in Thailand.